iamieht/ls-ruby/ls-ruby/RB109/Other_Stuff/questions.md

 ### 18. How can you return a local variable from a method to make it accessible in the outer scope?

+## Variable Shadowing

+### 1. What is variable shadowing in Ruby?

+### 2. In what situations does variable shadowing occur?

+### 3. How does variable shadowing affect the accessibility of outer scope variables within a block?

+### 4. Write a code snippet that demonstrates variable shadowing using the `each` method.

+### 5. How can you avoid variable shadowing when writing Ruby code?

+### 6. What's the difference between variable shadowing and variable reassignment?

+### 7. How does variable shadowing impact debugging and code readability?

+### 8. Write a code snippet that shows how to access an outer scope variable inside a block where variable shadowing occurs.

+### 9. Can variable shadowing occur with method parameters?
+Why or why not?

+### 10. How does understanding variable shadowing contribute to writing more maintainable Ruby code?